Transfer of Credit Policy

 5. Applicability of transfer credit to a McNeese degree program is determined by the academic department and college.

-7. Completion of the Associate of Arts/Science Louisiana Transfer (AALT/ASLT) degree from a two-year institution guarantees that a student has met all lower-division general education requirements at the receiving Louisiana public university.
+7. Completion of the Associate of Arts/Science Louisiana Transfer (AALT/ASLT) degree from a two-year institution in Louisiana guarantees that a student has met all lower-division general education requirements at the receiving Louisiana public university.

 1. Graduates transferring with the AALT or ASLT will have junior status.